 - Sinus headaches

 Tension headaches typically feel like a tight band of pain around the head.
 This is the most common type of headache, accounting for 80% or more of headaches.
-Tension headaches occur because of the way that the muscles in the jaw partner with those in the head.
+They occur because of the way that the muscles in the jaw partner with those in the head.
 Jaw muscles are some of the strongest in the head and neck, and when they experience dysfunction that causes them to work themselves sore, they can pass that soreness on to other muscles that they work with.
-This includes muscles in the head and neck, leading to both headaches and neck pain.
+This includes muscles in the head and neck, leading to both headache and neck pain.

 There’s also another proven connection between jaw muscles and migraines.
 Some branches of the trigeminal nerve weave under and around the jaw muscles.
 Excess muscle activity can put pressure on these nerve branches, leading to migraines.
 Surgical trimming of these muscles or the use of BOTOX ® injections to relax the muscle can reduce or eliminate the migraines.
 So TMJ treatment that relaxes jaw muscles can likely reduce migraines.